apache/incubator-kie-kogito-operator/README.md

 Just make sure that your Kogito Service can read these properties in runtime.
 Those variables names are the same as the ones used by Infinispan clients from Quarkus and Springboot.

-On Quarkus, make sure that your `aplication.properties` file has the properties listed like the example below:
+[On Quarkus versions below 1.1.0 (Kogito 0.6.0)](https://github.com/quarkusio/quarkus/issues/5708), make sure that your `aplication.properties` file has the properties listed like the example below:

 ```properties
 quarkus.infinispan-client.server-list=